lxgr-linux/pokete/README.md

 Pokete depends on python3 and the python-scrap_engine module.

 ## Contributing
-Feel free to contribute what eaver you want to this game.
+Feel free to contribute what ever you want to this game.
 New Pokete contributions are especially welcome.